Анафілаксія

 • Two or more other manifestations of possible anaphylaxis (eg, angioedema, rhinorrhea, GI symptoms)

 Risk of rapid progression to shock leaves no time for testing, although mild equivocal cases can be confirmed by measuring serum levels of tryptase (preferably within 2 hours of the reaction).
-During anaphylaxis, these levels are elevated, and measuring them can help confirm the diagnosis if it is unclear or if the symptoms recur (eg, after treatment with IV drugs).
+During anaphylaxis, these levels are elevated, and measuring them can help confirm the diagnosis if it is unclear or if the symptoms recur (eg, after treatment with IV medications).

 The cause is usually easily recognized based on history.
 If health care workers have unexplained anaphylactic symptoms, latex allergy should be considered.